MarcinOrlowski/website-as-app/README.md

 But that might be a problem on some distributions no longer allowing such installations, therefore use of `pipx` is strongly recommended as the all-in-one solution.

+Once installed `webapp` executable (and its alias `runasapp`) should be available in your system.
-Once app is running, please use `--help` to see all available options, as i.e. custom icon, window title etc.
+Please use `--help` to see all available options, as i.e. custom icons, window title etc.

 ## Usage